postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2023-02-16-parhelion-release-notes-ii.md

 ## References
 This article uses the [NSG Comprehensive Rules Document version 22.12](https://nullsignal.games/wp-content/uploads/2022/12/Null-Signal-Games-Netrunner-Comprehensive-Rules-v22.12.pdf), which was released on 9 December 2022.

-For convenience of linking, this article also uses hosted version of [CR 22.12](/cr/22.12.html) and [CTU 22.12](/ctu/22.12.html).
+For convenience of linking, this article also uses hosted versions of [CR 22.12](/cr/22.12.html) and [CTU 22.12](/ctu/22.12.html).
 These are identical to the PDF documents found on the NSG site, but I can't guarantee that my own hosted materials are always up to date, so when in doubt, always refer to the official versions.

 **Rules mentioned:**
 *Chapter 1: Game Concepts*